Skip to main content

 Key Takeaways

-• Botulinum toxin injections are the mainstay of treatment
+• Botulinum toxin injections are the main treatment for most people

-• Often associated with dry eye and light sensitivity
+• Dry eye and light sensitivity can aggravate spasms

 Understanding Blepharospasm